 - Consider academic internship credit

-- Other databases
+- Other databases and tips

 Gain experience through networking.